Qidian International : COMPLETION OF ISSUE AND SUBSCRIPTION OF NEW SHARES UNDER GENERAL MANDATE | MarketScreener

 EFFECT ON SHAREHOLDING STRUCTURE OF THE COMPANY

-The shareholding structure of the Company (i) immediately before completion of the Subscription Agreement I; (ii) immediately upon completion of the Subscription Agreement I; and (iii) immediately upon completion of the Subscription Agreement
+The shareholding structure of the Company (i) immediately before completion of the Subscription Agreement I; (ii) immediately before completion of the Subscription Agreement II; and (iii) immediately upon completion of the Subscription Agreement II are as follows:

-(assuming there is no other change to the share capital and in the shareholding structure of the Company other than the issue of the Subscription Shares II) are as follows:

 Immediately before